panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 One small nuance here: you can't put a newline between the parameters `(param1, param2)` and the arrow `=>`.

-The example that defines `sayMessage` presented in the introduction is the extended version of the arrow function.

-Having the extended version in mind, let's see if the arrow function can be shortened, making the functions straightforward to read.
+Let's see how the arrow function can be shortened, making the function easy to read.
+Such readability is convinient when dealing with callbacks.

 ## 2. Reducing parameters parentheses